Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Ace**: Whenver you hit an attack, you gain a stack of *Ace*.
 You gain two stacks if your attack is made against a creature that you are hidden from.

 **Headshot**: When you have 10 stacks, the next attack that hits with peacemaker consumes all stacks of *Ace* and critically hits.
 If it already would critically hit, it does not consume any *Ace* stacks.

 ---

-## Cleaved Longsword

-- 500 Gold
-- Longsword

-**Cleave**: When you kill a unit with the _Cleaved Longsword_ you can force the blade to another target within 5 feet of you, dealing damage equal to your strength modifier.

----